top of page

 The Scottish Episcopal Church, as part of the ANGLICAN COMMUNION, has a global vision of its place in the world church.
 As a matter of fact, there are those who would say that the Anglican Communion was born in Scotland with the Episcopal Church providing the United States with their first Bishop in the person of Samuel Seabury!

-Fr Alexander Lane OSB
+Fr Alexander Lane CN

-(Dom John Aelred Lane OSB)
+(Dom John Aelred Lane CN)

 The Rectory